nikhil7476/loan-emi-calculaor/README.md

 ## Live Demo

-You can view the live demo [here](https://loan-emi-calculaor.vercel.app/).
+You can view the live demo of the Loan EMI Calculator [here](https://loan-emi-calculaor.vercel.app/).

 ## Installation